puyanguvic/semenatic_routing_and_load_balance/ase_semantic_router.md

 ## Background

 Current LLM routing products often extend traditional API gateways with prompt classification or provider-selection logic, but they do not consistently model semantic routing as a first-class request pipeline for capability-path and pool selection.
 In many implementations, semantic interpretation, policy enforcement, and backend dispatch are interleaved, which makes it difficult to explain why a request was assigned to a given model family or service pool.
 This is operationally problematic because capability matching, context-window validation, modality support, tenant restrictions, and auditability requirements all belong to the route-selection stage rather than to replica scheduling.

-ASE already operates at an important boundary between internal and external networks and can therefore combine semantic routing with identity, policy, audit, jailbreak inspection, and PII control before any backend LLM endpoint is reached.
-That position makes ASE a natural enforcement point for a dedicated semantic-routing stage.
-To preserve clarity of ownership and ease future evolution, ASE Semantic Router and ASE LLM Load Balancer MUST remain separate stages: the former selects the capability pool or service pool that is allowed to serve the request, and the latter selects the concrete backend endpoint or replica within that pool.
-Runtime endpoint health, queue depth, retry state, and connection-pool statistics remain important to load balancing, but they MUST NOT redefine semantic pool selection; otherwise the system loses explainability, weakens failure isolation, and makes independent evolution of semantic policy and scheduling logic unnecessarily difficult.

 ## Conventions and Terminology